 If any thread (except the main() thread) implicitly or explicitly returns, the result is the same as if the thread called thr_exit() and it will return the value of status as the exit code.

-The process will terminate with an exit status of 0 after the last non-daemon thread has terminated (including the main() thread).
-This behavior is the same as if the application had called exit() with a 0 argument at thread termination time.
+The process will terminate with an exit status of 0 after the last thread has terminated (including the main() thread).
+This action is the same as if the application had called exit() with a 0 argument at thread termination time.

 The thr_exit() function cannot return to its caller.

 See attributes(5) for descriptions of the following attributes:

 Although only POSIX implements cancellation, cancellation can be used with Solaris threads, due to their interoperability.

 status should not reference any variables local to the calling thread.